Annexon Inc (ANNX) requires closer examination

-While Annexon Inc has overperformed by 2.89%, investors are advised to look at stock chart patterns for technical insight.
-Within its last year performance, ANNX fell by -51.46%, with highs and lows ranging from $7.85 to $1.28, whereas the simple moving average fell by -13.85% in the last 200 days.
+While Annexon Inc has overperformed by 4.20%, investors are advised to look at stock chart patterns for technical insight.
+Within its last year performance, ANNX fell by -41.91%, with highs and lows ranging from $7.85 to $1.28, whereas the simple moving average jumped by 5.42% in the last 200 days.

 On March 01, 2024, JP Morgan Upgraded Annexon Inc (NASDAQ: ANNX) to Overweight.
 A report published by BofA Securities on December 21, 2023, Upgraded its rating to ‘Buy’ for ANNX.
 Wells Fargo also rated ANNX shares as ‘Overweight’, setting a target price of $11 on the company’s shares in an initiating report dated October 30, 2023.
 BofA Securities May 26, 2023d the rating to Neutral on May 26, 2023, and set its price target from $8 to $3.
 JP Morgan May 25, 2023d its ‘Overweight’ rating to ‘Neutral’ for ANNX, as published in its report on May 25, 2023.
 Jefferies’s report from September 16, 2022 suggests a price prediction of $12 for ANNX shares, giving the stock a ‘Buy’ rating.
 BTIG Research also rated the stock as ‘Buy’.